matovaro/PyUNML-DataSet/README.md

 - List of entities present

 ## Papers
-- Tovar, M. Camargo, J. _Automatic class extraction from Spanish text of user stories using natural language processing_.
+- Tovar, M & Camargo, J. (2022).
+Automatic class extraction from Spanish text of user stories using natural language processing.
+In: Narváez, F. (eds) Smart Technologies, Systems and Applications.
+SmartTech-IC 2022.
+Communications in Computer and Information Science.
+Springer, Cham.
+(In the process of being published)